csc-training/hip-programming/streams/02-streams-asynckernel/README.md

 Each GPU thread performs repeated floating-point computations using mathematical functions (e.g. `sin`, `cos`, `log`).

-The workloads are intentionally compute-heavy (although quite redundant) so that concurrent execution becomes visible in the profiling tools.
+The workloads copy large amounts of data (~256MB) and are quite heavy computationally (although quite redundant) so that concurrent execution becomes visible in the profiling tools, as well as data transfers.

 </details>